Mario-Sko/game-js-jquery/README.md

 #  Turn-Based Board Game Written in JavaScript and jQuery

+This is my project from the Unit 6 of my frond-end developer study at the Openclassrooms.

 Online game  in which 2 players play each turn to compete.

 - Randomly generating the game map.
 Each box can be either: Empty or Unavailable (dimmed).